pgorman/dangerjaunt/dangerjaunt.md

 Treasure includes any valuable item.
 An oil painting of a historic battle, a fine instrument bearing the mark of a famous luthier, or the cracked half of a cannonball-sized pearl excites the interests of players more than a pile of coins.

-A map to a hidden treasure is a prized item itself, and promises further adventure.
+A map to hidden treasure is prized for the further adventure it promises.
-The map might show the distant location of a famous item or a simple cache of coins hidden behind a secret door in the next room.
+The map might mark the remote mountain atop which a famous sword waits or a simple sack of coins hidden behind a secret panel in the next room.
-Some obscure their meaning with riddles or codes.
+Some maps obscure their meaning with riddles or codes.

-A large hoard may contain magic items.
+A large hoard may hold magic items.
 The referee should roll to trade out gold pieces.

 - Each 100 gp adds 10% chance of a minor magic item.